abdulmelikbekmez/rrt-visualization/README.md

 # About

-Its pygame based rrt search algorithm visualization tool.
+Its pygame based visualization tool for rrt search algorithm for robots which has kinematic constraints.
 To start with just pick 2 random point and watch the beauty.
 To reset just press "r" button.

 # Prerequests